Grade 12

 All our courses present science as a field of enquiry rather than just as a body of knowledge.
 Thus, the courses emphasize the development of the skills of scientific investigation as well as the acquisition of knowledge and the understanding of scientific concepts.

-The Pre-AP and AP subjects are higher-level courses and as such the time commitment for homework and assignments may be larger than a standard course to give the deeper understanding of the material that is required.
+The Biology, Chemistry and Physics subjects are higher-level courses and as such the time commitment for homework and assignments may be larger than a standard course to give the deeper understanding of the material that is required.
 The time needed for homework will vary from topic to topic and from student to student.
 Students should also be aware that during the latter parts of these courses the work load and time commitment expectation is likely to be higher as exam practice, technique and review are integrated into the course.

-Grade 11 (or 12)
+Advanced Biology 1 - Grade 11 (or 12)

 Entry is subject to teacher recommendation

 This course studies Biochemistry, Cell Structure, Respiration, Molecular Genetics (DNA etc), Mendelian Genetics and Evolutionary Mechanisms.
 It provides students with the factual knowledge and analytical skills to deal critically with the rapidly changing science of biology.
 Practical work forms an important part of the course.
 It is appropriate for students who have a strong interest in biology, possibly with the aim of majoring in a biological or medical field in college.
 Students planning to take the AP Biology exam must take this course in G11 and then Advanced Biology in G12.
 However, it is equally suitable for a student who is simply interested in studying further biology.
-The course is suitable for those wishing to take the SAT Biology Subject test.

 Entry is subject to teacher recommendation

 This course is an introduction to general chemistry.
 A full listing of the depth of topics covered over the two year course can be found at the CollegeBoard website.
 Examples of some of the topics covered in the Pre-AP curriculum include: Fundamental Chemical Concepts, Chemical Formulae and Bonding, Atomic Structure, Moles and Reactions, Gases, Electrochemistry, Thermochemistry, Kinetics and Chemical Equilibrium Systems.
 Practical work and analysis is a vital part of this course.
 Any student who is thinking of majoring in science, medicine or engineering at college should consider taking this course.
 Students planning to take the AP Chemistry exam must take this course in G11 and then Advanced Chemistry in G12.
 However, the course is equally appropriate for a student with an interest in Chemistry.
-This course is suitable for those wishing to prepare to take the SAT Chemistry Subject test.

-AP Physics I
+AP Physics I - Grade 11 (or 12)

 Entry is subject to teacher recommendation

 This course covers the following main areas of Physics: Kinematics and Newton’s laws, Rotational Dynamics, Gravitation and Circular motion, Projectile motion, Momentum, Waves, and an introduction to Electricity.
 Practical work, including the use of computers for data collection and analysis, forms an important part of the course.
 For a grade 11 student, the AP Physics 1 examination will be taken at the end of grade 12 in conjunction with the AP Physics 2 examination should the student continue through and complete AP Physics 2.
 For a grade 12 student studying AP Physics 1 they will take the exam at the end of grade 12.
 Any student who is thinking of majoring in science, medicine or engineering at college should consider taking this course in G11 or G12.
-This course is suitable for those wishing to take the SAT Physics Subject test.

 This course is for students with an interest in environmental issues, and for those who wish to study a broad course covering aspects of science, which have direct relevance to society.
 After completing this course students should be able to take part in well-informed discussion of such issues as Pollution, Population Growth, Recycling, Conservation and Energy use.
 In addition, current affairs issues related to environmental science may be studied.
+Class discussion of the issues forms an important part of the course, as does the development of research and presentation skills.

 Pre-requisite: Grade 11 Biology